 This easy chocolate pudding cake recipe, also known as hot fudge cake, creates a rich chocolate pudding topped with a remarkably dense, fudgy chocolate cake.
 It’s a simple dessert recipe with minimal steps and ingredients.
+If gooey chocolate cake is your favorite, this vegan lava cake is amazing, too.

 Inspiration comes from many sources.
 It could be reading an article, taking a walk, eating vegan comfort food, or crossing something off your bucket list like visiting the Grand Canyon.
 I did a little of each this week.
 Maybe that’s why I was inspired to make this old-fashioned chocolate pudding cake.
 Or maybe it just sounded good.
 It’s hard to say.